Kyabje Choden Rinpoche: Education

 Shortly after his recognition as the reincarnation of Chöden Rinpoche Lobsang Tulku, the previous abbot of Rong-po monastery, his uncle began tutoring the young lama.
 Kyabje Choden Rinpoche relates about this period:

 The meeting with Pabongkha Rinpoche reportedly left a lasting impression:

 When he was 15 years old, the young lama followed Pabongkha's counsel to enrol in Sera monastery and left his native Kham for the regional "college" allotted by geographical provenance, Lhopa Khangtsen, together with his brother, (Geshe) Thubten Yarphel.
 At Sera monastery, Rinpoche did extremely well, despite well-documented hardships, and relative poverty.
-Amongst the remarkable feats accomplished by the young aspirant was the memorization of "thousands of pages of philosophical texts, including the entire text Golden Garland of Elogquence by Tsongkhapa, a sprawling twelve-hundred-page commentary on the perfection of wisdom sutras.
+Amongst the remarkable feats accomplished by the young aspirant was the memorization of "thousands of pages of philosophical texts, including the entire text Golden Garland of Eloquence by Tsongkhapa, a sprawling twelve-hundred-page commentary on the perfection of wisdom sutras.
 He consistently topped his class in debate and periodically attended teachings on lamrim and tantra by contemporary luminaries like Pari Rinpoche, Trijang Rinpoche, and Ling Rinpoche."
 Rinpoche "was in the same class as Geshe Sopa Rinpoche, Geshe Ugyen Tseten and Geshe Legden for two or three years."